Projects

 Coriolis Duo

-Coriolis Duo (Catherine Boyack, flutes, and Oliver Xu, percussion) seeks to bring contemporary repertoire to audiences with vitality and nuance.
-Formed after the members were each awarded the Benzaquen Career Advancement Grant by The Juilliard School, the duo’s debut concert took place at Tenri Cultural Institute in NYC in January 2023.
-While this concert featured existing works for the instrumentation by Viñao, Akiho, Takemitsu, and Tanabe, the duo is actively commissioning new works from composers such as Juri Seo and Hannah Ishizaki.
+New York City-based Coriolis Duo (Catherine Boyack, flute, and Oliver Xu, percussion) seeks to bring contemporary repertoire to audiences with vitality and nuance.
+Boyack and Xu were each awarded the Benzaquen Career Advancement Grant by The Juilliard School upon graduation in recognition of their talent, promise, creativity, and potential to make a significant impact in the performing arts.
+The duo’s debut concert took place in January at Tenri Cultural Institute, one of New York City’s most important new music venues.
+While the duo is dedicated to bringing existing 20th and 21st century works to audiences with revitalized interpretations, the duo is actively commissioning new works from award-winning composers such as Juri Seo and Hannah Ishizaki.
 The members of the duo each hold graduate performance degrees from The Juilliard School and have successfully competed as soloists in the Kobe International Flute Competition and the Geneva International Music Competition.
-Based in New York City, Boyack and Xu each enjoy versatile careers as in-demand performers and educators.
-Named after the natural phenomenon that influences weather patterns, Coriolis Duo is the result of their shared passion for expanding musical language through engaging chamber music.
+Boyack and Xu each enjoy versatile careers as in-demand performers and educators, and have performed with groups such as the Metropolitan Opera and the New York Classical Players.
+Named after the natural phenomenon that influences weather patterns, Coriolis Duo is the result of their shared passion for expanding audience interest in contemporary music through engaging chamber performances.

 Learn more about Coriolis Duo